sparkflows/sparkflows-docs/docs/user-guide/connectors/save-cassandra.rst

    :alt: cassandra
    :width: 90%

-Once the workflow executed successfully, the data can be vissible in specific table of cassandra.
+Once the workflow executed successfully, the data can be vissible in specific table of Apache Cassandra.

 .. note::  Make sure that Cassandra host URL is accessible from Fire Machine